cysouw/diathesis/text/c09_adverbials.md

 d.
 Ich binde den Hund los.
 :::

-A different group of 'excavation' verbs can be combined with the resultative *frei-*.
+A different group of "excavation" verbs can be combined with the resultative *frei-*.
 They show syntactically exactly the same delocative diathesis as before.
 For example, the verb *bohren* 'to drill' can be used in a caused-movement construction with an obligatory accusative and location [@next a,b].
 In contrast, with the resultative *freibohren* 'to drill free' the location is not obligatory anymore [@next c,d].

 ::: ex
 - Sie haben die Bergleute aus der Höhle gebohrt.